Learning to Speak on Behalf of a Group: Medium Access Control for Sending a Shared Message: Introduction

 \section{Introduction}

 \glsresetall

-Over the past few years, the rise of the \gls{iiot}~\cite{cheng2018industrial} has opened new possibilities in the manufacturing, energy, and health sectors, as well as many others.
+Over the past few years, the rise of the \gls{iot}~\cite{cheng2018industrial} has opened new possibilities in the manufacturing, energy, and health sectors.
 The promise of 5G and beyond networks is to support massive numbers of sensors and machine-type devices, along with sporadic low-latency communications, without affecting human communication traffic~\cite{gangakhedkar2018use}.
 However, there are still many open problems in coordinating medium access for sporadically active sensors~\cite{vilgelm2021random}, particularly in remote deployments with very limited resources.
-In these cases, the lack of significant signaling requirements makes random access schemes, such as slotted ALOHA, the best choice for \gls{iiot}~\cite{jian2016random}, but the drawbacks of these schemes are well-known, particularly for scenarios with a large number of nodes~\cite{saadawi1981analysis}, in which collisions can become frequent.
-The use of multiple frequency bands and coding techniques~\cite{mengali2017enhancing} can mitigate this phenomenon, but it is possible to exploit resources more efficiently by considering activity patterns, as well as the content of the observations, which might have a different value for the target application.
+As random access schemes like slotted ALOHA are entirely distributed, and only require limited overhead for slot synchronization, they often represent the best choice for these scenarios~\cite{jian2016random}, but the risk of collisions is a significant drawback, particularly for scenarios with a large number of nodes~\cite{saadawi1981analysis}.